ViliusSutkus89/Sample_Android_Library-MavenCentral-Instrumented_Tests/README.md

 ## Workflows

 #### [privilegedBuild.yml](.github/workflows/privilegedBuild.yml)
+Triggered either manually (`workflow_dispatch`) or by push to master or main branch.
 Composed of three jobs:
 1) Build.
    1) Compiles the library, signs it with a private key.